| Read Time: 3 minutes

 Example Scenario Applying the Two-Prong Test

-If a painter falls off his ladder, with no other intervening factors, and a test of his blood alcohol content (BAC) shows the presence of alcohol, it is likely an employer can show the employee’s intoxication was the proximate cause of injury.
+Say a painter falls off his ladder, with no other intervening factors, and a test of his blood alcohol content (BAC) shows the presence of alcohol.
+It is likely an employer can show the employee’s intoxication was the proximate cause of injury.

-On the other hand, if the intoxicated painter falls off his ladder because another person walked into it and it began to wobble, the painter will probably still be entitled to receive workers’ compensation benefits.
+On the other hand, let’s say the intoxicated painter falls off his ladder because another person walked into it and it began to wobble.
+The painter will probably still be entitled to receive workers’ compensation benefits.

 Although the worker is intoxicated, the intoxication is not the proximate cause of their injury.